Near-Horizon Collisions around Near-Extremal Black Holes: acknowledgments

-DG is grateful to Shahar Hadar helpful for discussions and detailed comments on this draft.
-DG is supported by a Princeton Gravity Initiative postdoctoral fellowship and by a Princeton Future Faculty in the Physical Sciences fellowship.
+DG is grateful to Shahar Hadar for insightful discussions and detailed comments on this work.
+D.G. acknowledges support from the Harvard Postdoctoral Fellowship for Future Faculty Leaders.
+D.G. acknowledges financial support from the National Science Foundation (AST-2307887).
+This publication is funded in part by the Gordon and Betty Moore Foundation (Grant \#8273.01).
+It was also made possible through the support of a grant from the John Templeton Foundation (Grant \#62286).
+The opinions expressed in this publication are those of the author and do not necessarily reflect the views of these Foundations.
+While at Princeton, D.G. was supported in this work by a Princeton Gravity Initiative postdoctoral fellowship and by a Princeton Future Faculty in the Physical Sciences fellowship.